Shadow the Hedgehog: Character biography

-Within the Sonic series' fictional universe, Shadow the Hedgehog is a clone of Sonic the Hedgehog created by Professor Gerald Robotnik through genetic engineering as part of an experiment to cure his granddaughter Maria from a deadly illness.
-While Shadow and Maria formed a strong bond, the government deemed him a threat.
-Shadow was placed in suspended animation and a military organization, the Guardian Units of Nations (G.U.N.), killed Maria as Shadow tried to protect her.
+Within the Sonic series' fictional universe, Shadow the Hedgehog was created by Professor Gerald Robotnik through genetic engineering.
+In Shadow the Hedgehog, it is later revealed that Gerald made a deal with Black Doom to use his blood in order to create the Ultimate Lifeform, but in exchange, Shadow would need to gather all 7 Chaos Emeralds and give them to the Black Arms.
+His creation was part of an experiment, "Project Shadow", meant to cure his granddaughter Maria from a deadly illness.
+While Shadow and Maria formed a strong bond, the United Federation government and a military organization, the Guardian Units of Nations (GUN), deemed him a threat.
+GUN raided the Space Colony ARK on which Maria and Shadow lived, killing the former as she sent Shadow to Earth in an escape pod.
+Shadow was later recovered by GUN and placed in suspended animation.
 Maria's death traumatized Shadow, who vowed to keep his promise to her that he would protect the world from danger.
 In Sonic Adventure 2, Gerald's grandson, Doctor Eggman, learns of Shadow and revives him as part of a plan to conquer the world and defeat Sonic the Hedgehog.
-Shadow agrees to help Eggman and frames Sonic for their evil deeds.
+Believing that the promise he made was one of revenge on humanity, Shadow agrees to help Eggman, framing Sonic for their evil deeds.
 However, Shadow eventually allies himself with Sonic to prevent the world's destruction after he remembers the promise he made to Maria.
-However, he is unable to handle the power of all seven Chaos Emeralds in a Super state as well as Sonic, and plummets to Earth from space after the final boss fight.
+However, he is unable to handle the power of all seven Chaos Emeralds in a Super State as well as Sonic, plummeting to Earth from space after the final boss fight.